nortikin/sverchok/docs/nodes/scene/get_objects_data.rst

 Functionality
 -------------
 Get objects from the Blender ``Scene`` and output them into Sverchok's node tree.
 This node supports most object types.
 All are converted to a Sverchok representation of ``Mesh`` where possible.
+Sockets for the selected mesh elements or creases on weights can be used for quck masking.

 A few points worth stating explicitly.